FlowDSL

 Summary

-• Reference messages with asyncapi#/components/messages/MessageName
+• Reference messages with asyncapi#/components/messages/MessageName (default doc) or asyncapi:name#/... (named doc)

-• Mix native and AsyncAPI packets freely
+• Mix native and AsyncAPI schemas freely

 • Version AsyncAPI messages to handle breaking schema changes safely